This free small rose paper flower template is available in my resource library.

 *this article contains affiliate links for your convenience, full disclosures here

-Cardstock in the color of your choice – I prefer lighter weight (65lb) cardstock paper because it flexes easier when curling the petals.
+Cardstock – I prefer lighter weight (65lb) cardstock paper because it flexes easier when curling the petals.
 I also like cardstock that doesn’t have a white core.
 Here are some of my favorites:

 Paper clip – this is optional but it helps

 Templates – get this free rose paper flower template pdf and SVG file when you sign up for my crafts and free templates newsletter.

 Step 1: Print your free rose paper flower template